Use cURL Integration With Artifactory

 This operation permanently deletes the repository and all of its contents.
 It cannot be undone.
 Only run this against a test or temporary repository.

 The repository must already exist.
-You can create a test repository using Example 3 (replace my-repo with my-temp-repo in that example), or substitute my-temp-repo below with an existing repository key.
+You can create a test repository using Example 3 (replace my-repo with my-temp-repo in that example), or substitute an existing repository key for my-temp-repo.

 1. Run (use a disposable repository key):